SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_02 - Recursion/README.md

     print $ isSpecial 353 2 == False

 # Task 17
-Define a function that takes a whole number and returns its ascending left suffix.
+Define a function that takes a whole number and returns its ascending right suffix.

 Test cases: